deemack/Constantinople/README.md

 The program then outputs the message in its decoded or encoded form.
 The message is encoded and decoded using the same technique employedd in Chapman's code.

 ## IntelliJ
-If you clone repo this to IntelliJ you can use the Maven builder on the right-hand side to navigate to **Lifecycle** and double click **install**
+If you clone repo this to IntelliJ you can use the Maven builder on the right-hand side to navigate to **Lifecycle** and double click **install**.
-This will create an executable file of this program in the **target** folder
+This will create an executable file of this program in the **target** folder.
+Or you can simply run **mvn install** from the command line as long as you are in the repo root folder.